dima-alsaleh/3D-IC-Floorplanning-Netlists/README.md

 This directory includes all scripts required for data management, cleaning, statistical analysis, and augmentation.

 - **Subdirectories**:
-  - `data_collection_scripts.py`: Automates the retrieval of data from GitHub (i.e., Corblivar, Hotspot, and DeepMind).
+  - `data_collection_scripts`: Scripts that automate the retrieval of data from GitHub (i.e., Corblivar, Hotspot, and DeepMind).
-  - `data_extraction_scripts.py`: standardizes netlists by format and units for each data source.
+  - `data_extraction_scripts`: Scripts that standardize netlists by format and units for each data source.
 - `remove_duplicates.py`: Detects duplicate netlists and removes them to improve data quality.
 - `generate_statistics_extracted_data.py`: Statistically analyzes the netlists without duplicates and generates relevant figures.
 - `data_augmentation.py` (optional): Expands data by generating new netlists based on existing ones.